DS-100/su24/syllabus.md

 **Labs** are shorter, weekly programming assignments designed to give students familiarity with new ideas.
 They are meant to be completed prior to homework.
 - All lab assignments must be submitted to Gradescope by their posted deadlines.
 - All lab autograder tests are public (visible).
-- We will not be having lab sections for Data 100/200 this semester.
+- We will not be having lab sections for Data 100 this semester.
 Rather, we'll provide extensive lab support on Ed and accompanying video walkthroughs.
 - All labs are intended to take about an hour.
-- Lab submissions are mandatory for students enrolled in Data 100 and Data 200S.
-Lab submissions are not mandatory for students enrolled in Data 200.
+- Lab submissions are mandatory and part of your grade.
 See the [Policies](#policies) section for the submission grace period.

 ### Exams